AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 		- Evolvability: Make changes easy.
 Goes back to simplicity and good abstractions, agile mindset.
 ___
 ### Chapter 2 - Data Models and Query Languages
-- SQL: organizes data into "relations" (which are tables), where each relation is an unordered collection of "tuples"
+- SQL: organizes data into "relations" (which are tables), where each relation is an unordered collection of "tuples" (rows)